-Figure 73.
+Figure 79.
 The page for creating a new PPPoE IPv6 connection.
 The Ethernet section.

-Parameter Description Ethernet A MAC address assigned to the interface.
+rigate to. the page for distaining a new 111 SE in to commodition.
+The Emilian content Parameter Description Ethernet MAC address A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
-MAC address To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
+To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
 When the switch is moved to the right, the field is unavailable for editing.
 To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is moved to the right).

-MTU The maximum size of units transmitted by the interface.
+Parameter Description мти The maximum size of units transmitted by the interface.

-Figure 74.
+Figure 80.
 The page for creating a new PPPoE IPv6 connection.
 The PPP section.

 Parameter Description PPP Without authorization Move the switch to the right if you don't need to enter a username and password to access the Internet.
 Username A username (login) to access the Internet.
 Password A password to access the Internet.
-Click the Show icon (to display the entered password.
-Service name The name of the PPPoE authentication server. МТИ The maximum size of units transmitted by the interface.
+Click the Show icon () to display the entered password.
+Service name The name of the PPPoE authentication server.

+Parameter Description MTU The maximum size of units transmitted by the interface.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.

-Parameter Description Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
+Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 If the switch is moved to the right, the LCP interval and LCP fails fields are available.
 Specify the required values.
 Dial on demand Move the switch to the right if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 PPP IP extension This option is used by some ISPs.
 Contact your ISP to clarify if this option needs to be enabled.
 If it is required, move the switch to the right.
 PPP debug Move the switch to the right if you want to log all data on PPP connection debugging.

-Figure 75.
+Figure 81.
 The page for creating a new PPPoE Pv6 connection.
-The IP section.
+The IPv6 section.

-Parameter Description IP Get IPv6 Select a method for IPv6 address assignment from the drop-down list or leave the Automatically value.
+Parameter Description IPv6 Get IPv6 Select a method for IPv6 address assignment from the drop-down list or leave the Automatically value.
 Gateway by SLAAC Move the switch to the right to automatically assign the IPv6 gateway address with help of SLAAC (Stateless Address Autoconfiguration).
 Gateway IPv6 address The address of the IPv6 gateway.
 The field is available for editing if the Gateway by SLAAC switch is moved to the left.
 Obtain DNS server addresses automatically Move the switch to the right to configure automatic assignment of IPv6 DNS server addresses.
 Upon that the Primary IPv6 DNS server and Secondary IPv6 DNS server fields are not available for editing.
-Primary IPv6 DNS server/Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.
+Primary IPv6 DNS server / Secondary IPv6 DNS server Enter addresses of the primary and secondary IPv6 DNS servers in the relevant fields.